mingyu110/Terraform-for-AWS/ecs-jenkins/README.md

 ### Get Started

-- All the demo scripts you can find it at [link](https://github.com/mingyu110/Best-Practice/tree/ecs_jenkins)for reference
+- All the demo scripts you can find in this folder.

 #### IAM Resource